realworldocaml/book/en/exercises/io/answer_8.md

   @
 ```
   Instead, we can define a ``padding'' function,
-  and use it to justify the output, using the \lstinline+%a+
+  and use it to justify the output, using the `%a`
   format specifier.

 ```ocaml